sasimula/Thesis/README.md

 ## Overview

-This Network Intrusion Detection System (NIDS) leverages advanced machine learning techniques to detect and classify **15 different types of network attacks** in real-time.
+This Network Intrusion Detection System (NIDS) leverages advanced machine learning techniques to detect and classify **15 different types of network attacks**.
 Built as a comprehensive thesis project, it combines a robust Python backend with a modern React frontend, featuring an AI-powered assistant for user guidance.

 <br/>